ehamberg/typeclassopedia-md/typeclassopedia.md

 The `ListT`{.haskell} transformer from the `transformers` package comes with the caveat that `ListT m`{.haskell} is only a monad when `m` is *commutative*, that is, when `ma >>= \a -> mb >>= \b -> foo`{.haskell} is equivalent to `mb >>= \b -> ma >>= \a -> foo`{.haskell} (i.e. the order of `m`'s effects does not matter).
 For one explanation why, see  Dan Piponi's blog post ["Why isn't `ListT []`{.haskell} a monad"](http://blog.sigfpe.com/2006/11/why-isnt-listt-monad.html).
 For more examples, as well as a design for a version of `ListT`{.haskell} which does not have this problem, see [`ListT`{.haskell} done right](http://haskell.org/haskellwiki/ListT_done_right).

 There is an alternative way to compose monads, using coproducts, as described by [Lüth and Ghani](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.8.3581).
 This method is interesting but has not (yet?) seen widespread use.
+For a more recent alternative, see Kiselyov et al's [Extensible Effects: An Alternative to Monad Transformers](http://okmij.org/ftp/Haskell/extensible/exteff.pdf).

 # MonadFix